kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-syncer.md

 - Current implementation is using polling to detect changes on mailbox workspace, but will be changed to use Informers.

 ### Renaturing (May not scope in PoC2023q1 since no usage)
-- Edge syncer does renaturing, which converts workload objects to different forms of objects on a Edge cluster.
+- KubeStellar-Syncer does renaturing, which converts workload objects to different forms of objects on a Edge cluster.
 - The conversion rules (downstream/upstream mapping) is specified in SyncerConfig.
 - Some objects need to be denatured.
   - CRD needs to be denatured when conflicting with APIBinding.

 ### Return of reported state
-- Edge syncer return the reported state of downsynced objects at Edge cluster to the status of objects on the mailbox workspace periodically.
+- KubeStellar-Syncer return the reported state of downsynced objects at Edge cluster to the status of objects on the mailbox workspace periodically.
   - TODO: Failing to returning reported state of some resources (e.g. deployment and service).
 Need more investigation.
 - reported state returning on/off is configurable in SyncerConfig. (default is on)